15 Nov 16 New Yorkers tend to work through lunch

 In this first of our series, we wanted to focus primarily on some of our largest populations – namely our users from the Central, Pacific, and Eastern timezones.
 And since there is just so much data to cover, today we’ll only be looking at habits regarding sending emails.

-There are some general trends that appear to apply to most of our population across all three timezones.
-While there is a definite and significant decline in outgoing emails overnight, there are also always outgoing emails sent out at every hour of the day for every timezone.
-Whether this is caused by the general population or by a small subset of outliers will have to wait until we can implement something like standard deviation calculations into our analysis.
-On top of that, analysis based on internally or externally delivered messages can potentially be skewing our data.
-Even so, this trend does speak to the general effect of globalization as there is an apparent need to communicate via email overnight.
+While there is a definite and significant decline in outgoing emails overnight, outgoing emails are sent out at every hour of the day for every timezone.
+Whether this is driven by the general population or by a small subset of outliers will have to wait until we can implement additional calculations into our analysis.
+Even so, this trend does speak to the general effect of globalization.

 Of particular note for each timezone are the average hours of operation.
-While users from all timezones typically start their day around 6 or 7 AM, timezones vary substantially in the ways that emails are sent throughout the day.
+While users from all timezones typically start their day around 6 or 7 AM, timezones can vary substantially in the ways that emails are sent throughout the day.
 Please also keep in mind that this data is the daily average for each month since July averaged again across months.
-We understand that these averages can fluctuate over the year, but will continue to even out as data is collected.
+We understand that these averages can fluctuate over different times of the year.

-To start off, below are some overall statistics for each timezone.
-Numbers are rounded for the sake of clarity.
+Below are overall statistics for each timezone, numbers are rounded for the simplicity’s sake.

 US Central Timezone